 Employee Evaluation and Performance Management

 Are you doing a good job?
-In this core course, learn how providing consistent, effective performance feedback to your employees is beneficial for everyone involved.
+In this online course, learn how providing consistent, effective performance feedback to your employees is beneficial for everyone involved.

 |Series||Supervisory Management Certificate Program|

 |Schedule||Nov.
 19, 2020 – Nov.
 20, 2020|

 Are your employee performance evaluations effective for you, your employees, and your business?
 The process of performance management is just that — a process.
 This online course will help you incorporate performance management into an ongoing process, which can lead to increased engagement, productivity, and loyalty.
 You will learn proven techniques for delivering effective feedback and performance appraisals, even when the situation may be challenging.

 Learn how to:

 - Identify and gather essential, objective performance data

 - Maintain a positive work climate

 - Use proven coaching techniques to improve productivity